UN envoy says 'reasonable grounds' to believe Hamas committed sexual violence on Oct. 7

 UNITED NATIONS — (AP) — The U.N. envoy focusing on sexual violence in conflict said in a new report Monday that there are "reasonable grounds" to believe Hamas committed rape, "sexualized torture," and other cruel and inhumane treatment of women during its surprise attack in southern Israel on Oct.
 7.

-In the report, she said the team “found clear and convincing information” that some hostages have been subjected to the same forms of conflict-related sexual violence including rape and “sexualized torture.”
+Based on first-hand accounts of released hostages, she said the team “found clear and convincing information” that some women and children during their captivity were subjected to the same conflict-related sexual violence including rape and “sexualized torture.”

-Patten’s report said the team’s visit “was neither intended nor mandated to be investigative in nature.”
+The report comes nearly five months after the Oct.
+7 attacks, which left about 1,200 people dead and some 250 others taken hostage.
+Israel’s war against Hamas has since laid waste to the Gaza Strip, killing more than 30,000 people, according to Gaza’s Health Ministry.
+The U.N. says a quarter of Gaza’s 2.3 million people face starvation.

 Based on the information it gathered, Patten said, “there are reasonable grounds to believe that conflict-related sexual violence occurred during the 7 October attacks in multiple locations across Gaza periphery, including rape and gang rape, in at least three locations.”